 Owning a property could be a closer reality than most think

-Chris Harris, managing director at Linden Homes Western, comments: “Rental costs mean that generation rent continue to feel trapped in the cycle of paying into someone else’s pocket so it’s no wonder then that renters aspire to be free of that burden.
-However, with the additional help of schemes such as Help to Buy, home hunters only require a minimum of five per cent deposit of the home’s value to qualify for a mortgage.
-Based on a minimum five per cent deposit of £10,450 (using Help to Buy** on an average home priced at £209,0003 ) homeowners could be paying as little as £570.794 per month.”
+Peter Carpinelli, Managing Director at Linden Homes Thames Valley comments: “Rental costs mean that generation rent continue to feel trapped in the cycle of paying into someone else’s pocket so it’s no wonder then that renters aspire to be free of that burden.
+However, with the additional help of schemes such as Help to Buy, home hunters only require a minimum of 5 per cent deposit of the home’s value to qualify for a mortgage.
+Based on a minimum 5 per cent deposit of £10,450 (using Help to Buy** on an average home priced at £209,0003 ) homeowners could be paying as little as £570.794 per month.”

 Those renting also cited their dissatisfaction with their current property: Over 50 per cent said they are not happy with renting and when asked how they felt about their current rental property, outlined multiple negativities, including that the property doesn’t suit their taste (15%), that their property is too small (25%) or there is too much wrong with the property (16%).
 In addition, over a quarter (26%) of renters feel restricted that they can’t decorate the rental property as they would if it was their own and over a third (31%) of all renters feel like renting is a waste of money.